JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 For an investor, emulating the 'Experimental Technologist' doesn't mean starting a company.
 It means sharing their deep conviction in technology's future and being willing to:

-- Allocate a dedicated portion to high-growth themes like AI, genomics, or crypto.
+- Allocate a dedicated portion to high-growth themes like AI, genomics, or crypto (often based on knowledge and experience).

 - Hold these assets with a founder's patience, enduring extreme volatility without panic.